Bioethics: Definition and Principles

-Medical Definition of Bioethics: The discipline dealing with the ethical implications of biological research and applications especially in medicine.
+Synopsis: Defines bioethics, the discipline dealing with ethical implications of biological research and applications in medicine including the four principles.
 Bioethics includes the study of what is right and wrong in new discoveries and techniques in biology, such as genetic engineering and the transplantation of organs.
 One should avoid causing harm.
 The healthcare professional should not harm the patient.
 All treatment involves some harm, even if minimal, but the harm should not be disproportionate to the benefits of treatment.

 "The discipline dealing with the ethical implications of biological research and applications especially in medicine.
 Bioethics includes the study of what is right and wrong in new discoveries and techniques in biology, such as genetic engineering and the transplantation of organs."